sensu/sensu-docs/content/sensu-go/5.17/reference/secrets.md

 name         |      |
 -------------|------
-description  | The name for the secret that is used internally by Sensu. required     | true type         | String example      | {{< highlight shell >}}"name": "sensu-ansible-token"{{< /highlight >}}
+description  | Name for the secret that is used internally by Sensu. required     | true type         | String example      | {{< highlight shell >}}"name": "sensu-ansible-token"{{< /highlight >}}